Blake9000/Assignment_Project_Blake_bmackin2/README.md

 I have added detail views for both logs and services.
 This allows you to click on a log or service and view all details related to them.
 I have added a search bar to the log viewer.
 This allows you to search all aspects of the log (timestamp, message, level, etc.).
 I have also refactored links to be dynamic and made some small visual changes.

+In A6, I added aggregations.
+Since I already created a search bar last week, it still remains.
+The aggregation shows the total logs and the number of unique log types contained within.